ibm-cloud-docs/resiliency/dr-bp.md

 Each {{site.data.keyword.cloud_notm}} service has a 'roles and responsibilties' matrix.
 This clearly deliniates the responsibilites that sit with IBM, those that sit with customers, and those which are shared, including those around backup, recovery and disasters.
 Ensure that you fully understand these for each of the services which you use, since they may determine actions you need to carry out to successfully recover your service instances and will help planning acordingly.

-## Design DR into your workloads
+## Design HA and DR into your workloads
 {: #desin-in-dr}

-When designing cloud-deployed workloads, think about disaster revcovery as part of the requirement-gathering stage.
-By understanding early in the design process what the disaster recovery qualities of the workload need to be, descisions can be made that influence the architure and in turn, make recovery easier.
+When designing cloud-deployed workloads, think about high availabilty and disaster recovery as part of the requirement-gathering stage.
+By understanding early in the design process what the resiliency qualities of the workload need to be, descisions can be made that influence the architure and in turn, make recovery easier.
 For example, by having an understanding of the recovery time objective for a workload, you can make descisions about how to deploy a workload to meet that objective, using the features of avalable services.
 Similarly, understanding the recovery point objective allows you to better understand descisions you need to make about data and how to back it up or replicate it.
 Designing this in at an early stage also allow the business to better understand running costs for the workload.

-Additionally, consider how application code can be deliveloped to make a switch over to a disaster recover site easier.
+Additionally, consider how application code can be developed to make a switch over to a disaster recover site easier.
 For example, it is best practce to avoid hard-coding connection strings or other config that could change as a result of connectimg to alternate resources.

 ## Work with the cloud, not against it
 {: #work-with-the-cloud}

 Think of {{site.data.keyword.cloud_notm}} as a toolbox with a set of tools or services that enable you to deploy and run workloads.
 To use any tool properly, you need to understand what it can and cannot do, and use the right one.
 Often, if you try and use a tool to do a job that it wasn't designed for, something will go wrong.
-When designing your disaster recovery provision, as a best practice, understand in as much detail as possible how the services that your workload uses operate and what their capabilities and limits are.
+When designing your resiliency provision, as a best practice, understand in as much detail as possible how the services that your workload uses operate and what their capabilities and limits are.
 If the service makes it difficult or impossible to meet your RTO or RPO objectives, then consider other services or tools that may help plug the gap.
 Also consider whether the objectives that have been set are realistic, or whether shaving off a few extra minutes or seconds for recovery is introducing undue complexity and cost into your solution for little real gain.

 ## Keep up to date with notificatins from {{site.data.keyword.cloud_notm}}
 {: #IBM-cloud-notifications}